PlasticRanger

 Source: MRFR analysis

-According to a notable research organization called Polaris Research, the global polypropylene market will reach USD 120.11 Billion by 2026.
+According to a notable research organization, Polaris Research, the global polypropylene market will reach USD 120.11 Billion by 2026.

-PP Plastic has major applications in the Agriculture, packaging, and automobile industry, which is said to keep the momentum going.
+PP Plastic has significant applications in the Agriculture, packaging, and automobile industry, which is said to keep momentum.
 Furthermore, additional incremental revenue can come from the pharma industry, which prefers PP material for packaging applications.

 The Asia-Pacific region holds the dominant position for PP processing and will continue to lead the table for a long time.